rsv-code/valley-classical-connection/README.md

 # Valley Classical Connection

-**Welcome!** This site is dedicated to providing classical music information for the California central valley.
+**Welcome!** This site is dedicated to providing classical music information for the California Central Valley.

 This site is a work in progress and check back soon for more updates.
-If we're missing something or you have some information to add [please send us an email](mailto:tidy.idea5709@fastmail.com).
+If we're missing something or you have some information to add [please send me an email](mailto:tidy.idea5709@fastmail.com).

 ### Ensembles